Humed-Muhammad/numuw-fron-end/README.md

 - React Router for navigation
 - SnapFetch (Include Redux + Redux saga + Caching and Invalidation... )
 - Tailwind
+- Vercel to host the front-end with github ci/cd integration

 ## Why SnapFetch?